Interstate 376 Business: History

 The Airport Parkway section of the route was built in the early 1950s as a four-lane, at-grade limited-access road connecting what was then Beers School Road (today University Boulevard) at the former Pittsburgh International Airport terminals to McClaren Road at the site of the current eastern terminus of the route.
 In 1962, the road became part of an extended PA 60, which continued north along what is now University Boulevard to PA 51.

 Construction began in the late 1960s on the Beaver Valley Expressway section of the road, which opened by 1971.
 At the time, the freeway abruptly ended at a stub just east of the current International Drive interchange.
 Traffic was diverted off the mainline onto a temporary connector road which fed into the current at-grade four-lane divided portion of the route.
 Original plans called for the Beaver Valley Expressway to be extended east to directly connect to the freeway portion of the Airport Parkway.
-This plan was cancelled in the 1970s, causing a short gap in the freeway portion of PA 60.
+This plan was canceled in the 1970s, causing a short gap in the freeway portion of PA 60.

 In 1992, the Southern Expressway opened, connecting to the new Pittsburgh International Airport terminal.
 The PA 60 designation was rerouted onto it, creating PA 60 Bus. in its place.

 In order to increase the accessibility of the cargo areas, International Drive was built, and with it came a new interchange.
-The project also involved reconstructing the road to the east of the interchange, removing the stub of the cancelled Beaver Valley Expressway extension and improving the transition from freeway to limited-access highway.
+The project also involved reconstructing the road to the east of the interchange, removing the stub of the canceled Beaver Valley Expressway extension and improving the transition from freeway to limited-access highway.
 Construction began in 2001 and finished in 2003.

 I-376 was extended to I-80 near Hermitage in 2009, and PA 60 was cut back to its current northern terminus.
-As a result, PA 60 Bus. was decommissioned and replaced with Business Loop 376.
+As a result, PA 60 Bus. was decommissioned and replaced with I-376 Bus.